 All bicycles parked on campus must be registered and must display a current UT Bicycle Parking Permit.
-Stop by our office at 2121 Stephenson Drive to get your bicycle registered today for free.
+Two areas on campus can register your bike for FREE:

 Permits must be permanently attached to the seat tube below the horizontal bar, or comparable location.
 The permit must be visible and legible.
 Any permit that becomes illegible must be replaced.
 Damaged permits will be replaced at no charge.
 Permits are not transferrable to other bicycles or individuals.
 Unregistered bicycles are subject to impoundment.

 Bicycle Parking: Where to park and NOT park the bicycle

 Bicycles are to be parked in a designated bicycle rack.

 - bicycle parking in a manner that blocks pedestrian paths